 passed away in 1994, it's not too surprising however.
 What viewers

-do get is a photo gallery, a set of TV Guide crossword puzzles in pdf format,
+do get is a photo gallery, a set of TV Guide crossword puzzles in

-Banacek has to find out what happened
+commercials) special where Banacek has to find out what happened

 highway in the middle of the desert.
 It's a nice show and

-introduces Banacek's chauffer, among other characters.
+introduces Banacek's chauffeur, among other characters.

 I really enjoyed watching this series once again.
 The mysteries

-are still baffling, Banacek is still smooth and cool (if a little sexist)
+are still baffling, Banacek is still smooth and cool (if a little

-a bit dated, especially when it comes to the roles of
+show is a bit dated, especially when it comes to the roles of

 women, it holds up better than I was expecting.
 Well worth the

 price, this set gets a strong recommendation.